• Skip to primary navigation

 Instructions

-• Cover with cling wrap and place in a warm place for about 45 minutes, allowing the dough to rise further.
+• Rise - Cover loosely with cling wrap and place in a warm place for about 45 minutes, allowing the dough to rise further.
 This is optional, especially if you're pressed for time, but makes for a better scroll.

-• Brush the Cheesymite Scrolls with milk.
+• Bake - Brush the Cheesymite Scrolls with milk.
 Put a pinch of cheese on top of the Cheesymite Scroll.
-Bake for 15-20 minutes, or until they are golden brown.
+Bake for about 20 minutes, or until they are golden brown.
 Allow to cool and enjoy.

 Tried this recipe?Mention @petersfoodadventures or tag #petersfoodadventures!